Léal Souvenir: Inscriptions and identity of the sitter

 The larger middle inscription is in French, using a 12th-century script.
 It reads "LEAL SOVVENIR" (Loyal Remembrance, or Faithful Souvenir), and is painted to give the impression that it was carved into the parapet.
 In 1927 Hippolyte Fierens Gevaert put forward Timotheus of Miletus, a Greek musician and dithyrambic poet born c.
-446. Gevaert held that the portrait was a commemoration of a court artist who had recently died and that the classical reference was intended to flatter his memory.
+446. Gevaert proposed that the portrait commemorated a recently deceased court artist and that the classical reference was intended to flatter his memory.
 Panofsky largely went with this position in 1949.
 He speculated that the sitter was the celebrated musician Gilles Binchois, by 1430 a canon at St. Donatian's Cathedral, Bruges.
 Campbell is sceptical, disclaiming that the sitter "is not dressed as a cleric".
 Other theories include that the man was a Greek or Lucchese merchant, Henry the Navigator, Jean de Croÿ or, less likely, that it is a self-portrait.
 Though there is much disagreement, it is probable that he was a native French speaker, and a notary, poet, or member of the Compagnie du Chapel Vert ("Society of the Green Hat") at Tournai.
 Dhanens rejects the theory that the man was a musician on the basis that van Eyck would have made this explicit, portraying him holding a device or emblem clearly symbolising music.
 She concludes that he is an accountant or lawyer holding a legal or financial document.

 From the first two inscriptions, the panel is generally accepted as a posthumous portrait.
 Roman tombstones often showed a representation of the deceased behind a parapet with a carved inscription, and van Eyck may have known of these from travels to France.
 The lower inscription reads "Actu[m] an[n]o d[omi]ni.1432.10.die octobris.a.ioh[anne] de Eyck" (Finished in the year of our Lord 1432 on the 10th day of October by Jan van Eyck).
 Campbell observes that the phrasing of this extended signature is surprisingly reminiscent of legalese, and that van Eyck seems to be reinforcing the idea that the man was a legal professional, who may have worked for the Dukes of Burgundy.
 Jacques Paviot notes that it is written in the Gothic cursive script bastarda, then favoured by the legal profession.
 In either case, although he is not grandly dressed and is probably a member of the middle class, he must have been highly regarded in Philip's court, given that such portraits rarely depicted non-nobles.